-Launch the ASUS Update utility from the Windows® desktop by clicking Start > Programs > ASUS > ASUSUpdate > ASUSUpdate.
+Launch the ASUS Update utility from the Windows[®] desktop by clicking Start > Programs > ASUS > ASUSUpdate > ASUSUpdate.
 The ASUS Update main window appears.

-- Select Update BIOS from the Internet option from the drop-down menu, then click Next. - Select the ASUS FTP site nearest you to avoid network traffic, or click Auto Select.
+- Select the Update Server V5200 Before Cortinue, please make sure that you ment a connected to the inferrent.
+You can then choose a web site by yourself or clock.
+Aud/of select based on network.
+Infin cautomatically for you Person Research Cancel Network - 2.
+Select Update BIOS from the Internet option from the drop-down menu, then click Next. - Select the ASUS FTP site nearest you to avoid network traffic, or click Auto Select.
 Click Next.

-- From the FTP site, select the BIOS version that you wish to download.
+- 4. From the FTP site, select the BIOS version that you wish to download.
 Click Next. - 5.
 Follow the screen instructions to complete the update process.